Superflows-AI/superflows/docker/development/README.md

 #### Verify contents
 This should create the supabase folder and also a .env file.
-- Review the env variables and correct or change to suit your environment
+- Review the env variables and correct or change to suit your environment - the env should already contain sensible defaults (however)
-- Run the compose file (depending on what version of compose you have installed)
+    - Set in your OPENAI key  [OPENAI_API_KEY]

-    docker compose up -d build
+    - [optional] set in your SMTP credentials to enable email

-    or docker-compose up -d build
+- Run the compose file (depending on what version of compose you have installed) docker compose up -d build or docker-compose up -d build